pablorutschmann/DATtoRADMC/README.md

 ## Usage of the class `DATtoRADMC()`

-To convert the JUPYTER files, you first have to give several user inputs.
+To convert the JUPITER files, you first have to give several user inputs.

 ### Provide information about the simulation